IjzerenHein/famous-map/README.md

 ##### Panning & zooming the map using transitions

 To pan the map using famo.us transitions, use MapView.setPosition().
-Position transitions are chained, so you can paths that the map will follow.
+Transitions are chained, so you can create paths that the map will follow.
 Use MapView.setZoom() to zoom in and out using transitions or use MapView.getMap().setZoom() to use the standard Google Maps zoom behavior.

 	mapView.setPosition(